-Flip flops are essential in data storage.
-They are electronic circuits with two stable states used to store binary data.
+Electronic flip flop circuits are electronic circuits with two stable states used to store binary data.
+They are essential in data storage devices.
 Such a circuit has one or more control inputs and one or two outputs.
 By applying varying input, the data stored can be changed.
 In sequential logic, the flip flop is the basic storage element.
 They are fundamental building blocks of electronics systems such as computers and communication devices.

 A flip flop stores a single bit or binary digit of data.
 The two states of a flip flop represent “one” and “zero.”
 The output and the next state of a flip flop depend on its current input and current state when used in a finite-state machine.
 Used for counting of pulses and synchronizing variably-timed input signals to some reference timing signal, a flip flop can be level-triggered or edge-triggered.
 Level-triggered flip flops can be asynchronous, transparent, or opaque, while edge-triggered flip flops can be synchronous or clocked.